Southwestern Law School: Joint degree programs

-Under a partnership agreement with California State University, Northridge in which students will be able to simultaneously earn their Bachelor of Arts and Juris Doctor in six years instead of seven years.
+Under a partnership agreement with California State University, Northridge, students will be able to simultaneously earn their Bachelor of Arts and Juris Doctor in six years instead of seven years.
 Starting in fall 2014, the program enrolls up to 35 incoming CSUN freshmen.
-Students spend three years completing their undergraduate course requirements and their first year of law school will also count as their fourth year of undergraduate education.
+Students spend three years completing their undergraduate course requirements; their first year of law school will also count as their fourth year of undergraduate education.
 Students in the program also receive a $10,000 Wildman/Schumacher entering student scholarship.
 The scholarship can be renewed provided that a minimum 2.7 GPA is maintained.
 In order to qualify for the program incoming freshmen must have a minimum 3.0 GPA and have received either a minimum score of 25 on the ACT or 1140 on the SAT.
 In addition, students in the program must maintain a 3.40 GPA and receive a 156 or higher on the LSAT.
 According to Dean Austen Parrish, the program will help young, promising undergraduate students pursue a legal education.